karlsonschlyer/shelflife/README.md

 On a linux machine (preferably ubuntu).
-You can also use WSL2 on windows:
+You can also use WSL2 on windows or spin up a VM using VirtualBox (instructions at the bottom):

 1. Install node.js
        sudo apt install nodejs npm